talha131/onCrashReboot/content/Algorithm/iterate-array-remove-elements.md

 }
 ```

-Output of the above program:
+The output of the above program:

 ```
 ./main